django-fiber/django-fiber/docs/advanced-usage.rst

     COMPRESS = [the opposite of DEBUG]

-    API_RENDER_HTML = False  # If set to true, you must include 'djangorestframework' in installded apps as well
+    API_RENDER_HTML = False  # If set to True, you must include 'djangorestframework' in INSTALLED_APPS as well

 Set or override fiber_page in the view: